 Ástor Piazzolla was an internationally renown bandoneon player, composer and orchestra director of the vanguardia.
 He is famous for incorporating elements of classical music and jazz to Argentine tango thus contributing to the development of tango nuevo.
 Some of his most famous compositions include “Adios Nonino” (1959), “Balada para un loco” (1969), Libertango (1974) and Oblivion (1984).

-Piazzola was born in 1921 in Mar del Plata.
-He grew up in New York City where his family moved when he was only 3 years-old.
-His father loved tango music and when he found a small bandoneon in a shop one day he bought it for him.
-This is how Piazzolla began playing the bandoneon when he was only 9 years-old.
+Ástor Pantaleón Piazzolla was born in 1921 in Mar del Plata.
+He grew up in New York City where his family moved when he was 3 years-old.
+His father, Vicente Piazzolla, was very fond of tango music and bought him a small bandoneon when he was 9 years-old.

-When Carlos Gardel came to New York City in 1934 he could hardly speak English.
-Astor Piazzolla became his little friend and interpreter.
-This is how he ended up playing a small role as a boy in the movie “El dia que me quieras”.
-Gardel invited Piazzolla to join him on his tour but Piazzolla’s father refused as Piazzola was still very young.
-Gardel and his entourage died in a plane crash in Columbia one year later.
+When Carlos Gardel came to New York in 1934, Vicente sent his son to deliver a gift.
+Gardel, who didn’t speak any English, adopted little Piazzolla as a guide and interpreter around the city and got him to appear in the movie “El dia que me quieras” as a newspaper boy.
+Their complicity was such that Gardel invited Piazzolla to join him on his tour, but the father refused to let him go.
+Gardel and his entourage died in a plane crash in Columbia shortly after.